Project Updates

 The design for the balance of the Community Center project is anticipated for late fall.

 Design work for the third sheet of ice is underway with the architect for the project, JLG Architects, and the construction manager at risk, RJM Construction.
-View draft design concepts and site plans on the Resources page of this website
+View draft design concepts and site plans on the Resources page of this website.

 The Maple Grove City Council and Park Board directed staff to proceed with three strategies:

-1) Phase the construction project starting with the ice arena as phase one.
+1. Phase the construction project starting with the ice arena as phase one.

-2) Create a unique parcel for the arena to avoid state funding restrictions around sponsorships and advertisements.
+2. Create a unique parcel for the arena to avoid state funding restrictions around sponsorships and advertisements.

-3) Pursue 2024 state bonding funds to fill the $16.5 million budgetary gap in construction funding.
+3. Pursue 2024 state bonding funds to fill the $16.5 million budgetary gap in construction funding.

 Discussions continued with Life Time on the acquisition of their facility and property for inclusion in the renovation and expansion project.

-• The half-cent sales tax in Maple Grove went into effect on April 1, 2023.
+• The half-percent (0.5%) sales tax in Maple Grove went into effect on April 1, 2023.

 The City Council approved a contract with JLG Architects for architectural and engineering services.
 RJM was selected as the construction management service for the project.